TRACIR Financial Services logo

 • Uses a dealer-partnership model rather than direct lending, integrating into existing automotive retail infrastructure

-• Maintains dedicated underwriting and collections teams with specialized expertise
+• Maintains dedicated underwriting and collections teams with listed experience context

 • Offers multilingual website support (English, Portuguese, Spanish) indicating inclusive service model